Information and dates may be updated depending on further information received from the Tri-agencies.

 CIHR = 4 NSERC = 48 SSHRC = 33

-Eligible students are required to submit their application via the Research Portal by December 1, 2017 at 8:00 p.m.
+Eligible students are required to submit their application via the Research Portal by December 1, 2018 at 8:00 p.m.
+(EST).
+As this is a Saturday, applications must be submitted by the following Monday before 8:00 p.m.
 (EST).

 Note: As the deadline date approaches, processing delays may stem from a high volume of users on the Research Portal, which may prevent the timely submission of the application.
 Requests to submit late applications will not be accepted under any circumstances.